 A broker non-vote occurs when a broker does not have discretion to vote on a particular proposal and the broker has not received instructions from the beneficial owner of the shares of Common Stock as to how to vote on such proposal.
 If you hold your shares of Common Stock in "street name" and do not provide voting instructions to your broker within the required time frame before the Meeting, your shares of Common Stock will not be voted by the broker for Proposal Nos.
-1 (Election of Directors), 3 (Advisory Approval of Named Executive Officer Compensation) or 4 (Advisory Vote on the Frequency of Advisory Votes on the Compensation of our Named Executive Officers), but the broker will have the discretion to vote your shares of Common Stock on Proposal No. 2 (Ratification of Appointment of Auditors).
-As a result, broker nonvotes will have no effect on the outcome of Proposal Nos.
-1, 3 or 4.
+1 (Election of Directors) or 3 (Advisory Approval of Named Executive Officer Compensation), but the broker will have the discretion to vote your shares of Common Stock on Proposal No. 2 (Ratification of Appointment of Auditors).
+As a result, broker non-votes will have no effect on the outcome of Proposal Nos.
+1 or 3.